This post may contain affiliate links. Please see our disclosure policy for more details.

 Smooth applesauce in a blender.

 Follow the instructions above, but instead of pulsing, blend until completely smooth.
-If you are just starting your weaning journey, you may prefer this version over the chunky.
+If you are just starting your weaning journey, you may prefer this smooth applesauce over the chunky.

 However, I highly encourage you to introduce your baby to the chunky applesauce (or any other texture for that matter) by 9 months at the latest.